lesreddy/tw-tetris/readme.md

 Also I had issues with changing the size of the canvas element when changing screen sizes and making the game responsive.
 I did not want the width and height of the canvas to be set in the html mark up but found when I moved it over to css it became a big issue and it would create a blur effect when I attempted it.
 The problem and the solution lies in this article but it was complex for me to interpret. https://medium.com/wdstack/fixing-html5-2d-canvas-blur-8ebe27db07da

+I believe the overall frustration with this project and the amount of time lost on the bugs is unfortunately directly related to my strategy in producing the project.
+By initially attempting to de-construct javascript code that was too far ahead of my understanding it proved to be my undoing.
+Whilst I do believe it very much helped me improve my knowledge in Javascript I wasted too much time trying to understand the concepts and when it came to trying to augment the code and put my own stamp on it I went astray.
+In hindsight I should have built something that was simple and that I could properly test using jasmine so I could more effectively stay on track and build up from there.
+The core engine of this game is very interesting but too advanced for my current doding skill level.

 ## Deployment